AdobeDocs/experience-manager-core-components.en/help/developing/adaptive-image-servlet.md

 Learn how the Core Components uses the Adaptive Image Servlet for image delivery and how you can optimize its use.

+>[!WARNING]
+>
+>For performance reasons it is highly recommend to store images in DAM and use web-optimized image delivery.
+>
+>Storing images directly under the component node is intended for occasional usage.
+It does not leverage the DAM renditions to reduce processing in the Adaptive Image Servlet and does not permit the performance benefits of web-optimized image delivery, resulting in possible performance issues.

 ## Adaptive Image Servlet or Web-Optimized Image Delivery? {#options}

 The Image Core Component can use two methods to deliver images.